BnDLett/PyMedia/README.md

 # How to use
 1. Get a youtube or soundcloud link, or generally anything youtube-dlp supports.
 2. Run `main.py`
 3. Choose if you want to use gui with `--nogui` or `-ng`.
-Or, leave it blank to default to gui.
+Or, leave it blank to default to gui. <br>
-4 (1/2).
-If you're using CLI, type in "play " and then paste in your link.
-(Example: `start https://youtu.be/dQw4w9WgXcQ`) 4 (2/2).
-If you're using GUI, type in your link in to the text box with "URL" next to it then press "confirm".
+4. (1/2) If you're using CLI, type in "play " and then paste in your link.
+(Example: `start https://youtu.be/dQw4w9WgXcQ`) <br>
+(2/2) If you're using GUI, type in your link in to the text box with "URL" next to it then press "confirm". <br>

+Quick note: You can now use a search term such as "Rick Astley - Never Gonna Give You Up" on both CLI and GUI.

 # Media controls
 `play`: Loads an audio file from either local files or a youtube link.
 (Aliases: `start`) <br>